somysam12/rast/replit.md

 ## Overview

 Mod APK Manager is a web-based distribution platform for modified Android applications (APK files).
 The system provides a dual-panel architecture with separate admin and user interfaces for managing mod distribution, license keys, user accounts, and financial transactions.
-Built with PHP and MySQL, it handles APK file uploads, license key generation and sales, user balance management, referral systems, and transaction tracking.
+Built with PHP and PostgreSQL, it handles APK file uploads, license key generation and sales, user balance management, referral systems, and transaction tracking.

 ## User Preferences